11/7/2024

 Martin Toner

 Thank you very much for putting me back on the line.
 You've talked in the past about how if you could borrow at rates that traditional finance financial institutions borrow at, you could grow much more quickly.
-Can you talk about how the non diluted financing and the potential to the potential to raise capital more cheaply given this hyperscaler deal will impact your ability to grow in your other businesses?
+Can you talk about how the non-dilutive financing and the potential to raise capital more cheaply given this hyperscaler deal will impact your ability to grow in your other businesses?

 speaker